 The Cheltenham Festival was last cancelled in its entirety in 2001 due to the foot and mouth outbreak, while the second day was called off in 2008 due to high winds, with the races rescheduled for the remaining two days.
 In 2019 the opening day of the festival was in doubt due to adverse weather conditions, but was eventually given the all clear and racing proceeded on all four days.

-The whole festival does not sell out, although attendance has been on the increase with a record total of 266,779 attending across the four days last year.
+The whole festival does not sell out.
+Attendance was a total of 251,684 across the four days last year.
 However, Gold Cup day (the Friday of the meeting) does often sell out.